martyr-deepin/dbus-factory/README.md

 This repository is only used for saving the dbus.in.json configure xml data files

-Use [dbus-proxyer-gen](https://github.com/linuxdeepin/go-lib/tree/master/dbus/proxyer) to generate target code (supported QML/PyQT/GoLang).
+Use [dbus-generator](https://github.com/linuxdeepin/go-lib/tree/master/dbus/proxyer) to generate target code (supported QML/PyQT/GoLang). go get pkg.linuxdeepin.com/dbus-generator

 NOTE: